 Glossier Perfecting Skin Tint

-I decided to try again, using my fingers and taking some time to blend it into my face and the results were much better.
+I decided to try again, using my fingers and taking some time to blend it into my face, and the results were much better.
 The coverage is actually good for a natural, your-skin-but-dewier vibe.
-With a few strategic powder touch-ups, this could easily be my go-to for coffee-shop work dates and airport situations.
+With a few strategic powder touch-ups, this could easily be my go-to for low-key workdays.

 My shade: G3